cfriedli/cloudmonk/docs/rh-ansible/rh-do407/Deploying-Ansible.md

     Managed hosts are defined in the inyenfory.

-    Inventories can be static files or dynamically
+    Inventories can be static files or dynamically.

-    The location of the inventory is controlled by the Ansible configuration.
+    Location of the inventory is controlled by the Ansible configuration.

-    The first configuration file found is used; all others are ignored.
+    First configuration file found is used; all others are ignored.

-    The ansible command is used to perform ad hoc commands on managed hosts.
+    Ansible command is used to perform ad hoc commands on managed hosts.

     Ad hoc commands determine there actions through the use of modules and their arguments.

-    Ad hoc commands can escalate there permissions through the Ansible's privilege escalation features
+    Ad hoc commands can escalate there permissions through the Ansible's privilege escalation features.